MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-07-25-how-to-replicate-mobilefirst-environment.md

 curl -X GET -u username:password -o exported.zip “http://localhost:9080/worklightadmin/management-apis/2.0/runtimes/mfp/export?resourceInfos=com.mfp.test1%24android%241.0%7C%7CAPP_DESCRIPTOR&resourceInfos=sampleAdapter%7C%7CADAPTER_CONTENT”
 ```

-Here url is encoded, so there are two artifacts will be downloaded in exported.zip file. if you want to use in postman tool, you can use the following decoded url.
+Here url is encoded, so there are two artifacts that will be downloaded in exported.zip file. if you want to use in postman tool, you can use the following decoded url.

 ```
 http://localhost:9080/worklightadmin/management-apis/2.0/runtimes/mfp/export?resourceInfos=com.mfp.test$android$1.0||APP_DESCRIPTOR&resourceInfos=sampleAdapter||ADAPTER_CONTENT
 ```

 ## Using direct REST end points
-There are many export REST endpoint are provided in new version, where user can use required end point to replicate on new server.
+There are many export REST endpoints are provided in new version, where user can use required endpoint to export set of artifacts
-You can use following curl command to download Artifacts:
+You can use following curl command to export all artifacts:

 **Example**